NichLok/mecoqr/README.md

 Simple tests to ensure dependencies and harware work

 ## meco2_code for rpi.py
-Actual working code for project on the rpi
+Legacy working code for project on the rpi (Look at qr_to_sql_algo_demo for latest ver)

-## meco2_qr_pics_v1.docx
+## meco2_qr_pics_v2.docx
 Printable QR code images for rpi.
-First QR code is the appropriate one.

-## qr_to_sql_algo.py
+## qr_to_sql_algo_demo.py
 Main algo to decode qr code data appropriately into mySQL.
-Already included in main code.
+Sole code needed to demonstrate code's capabilities.

 ## rpi_install_codes.py
 Commands to install on rpi4 terminal